katiefrost95/sparta_performance_testing/README.md

 In HTTP request defaults you put http and source of the website url. in HTTP header manager you put the type it is for example: name - content-type, value - Application/Json In HTTP Request you input the path of the part of the website you want to test and whether it is a post or get request etc.
 The JSON Extractor is used to get back specific data in the JSON.
+Make sure to put No_Default in default values so no empy values will be returned.
 The response assertion is used to check a specific item is in the data.
 The results tree is where you see the results of the data.